huynv1212/UartIP_Verification/README.md

 - EDA Tool: QuestaSim for simulation and debugging.
 -
 ## Verification Structure Design
-Below is a picture describing the Testbench structure to verify the VIP
+Below is a picture describing the Testbench structure to verify the UART IP.

 ![Testbench structure to verify the VIP](uartip_verification_structure-1.png)